 Lauren A. Newell

-Professor Newell joined the College of Law faculty in August 2012 as an assistant professor.
+Lauren Newell joined the College of Law faculty in August 2012 as an assistant professor.
 She teaches Business Organizations I, Business Organizations II, Securities Regulation, the Negotiation Workshop, and Negotiation: Dealing with Emotions.
 Her current research focuses on the fields of law and psychology and negotiation and the consequences of state marijuana laws for business organizations.
-She is qualified as a non-public arbitrator of securities industry disputes through the Financial Industry Regulatory Authority (FINRA).
+She is qualified as a nonpublic arbitrator of securities industry disputes through the Financial Industry Regulatory Authority (FINRA).

-Prior to joining the College of Law faculty, Professor Newell practiced corporate law at the law firm of Boies, Schiller & Flexner LLP (now Boies Schiller Flexner LLP) in the firm's New York City offices.
+Prior to joining the College of Law faculty, Newell practiced corporate law at the law firm of Boies, Schiller & Flexner LLP (now Boies Schiller Flexner LLP) in the firm's New York City offices.
 She represented publicly and privately held companies, hedge funds, investment banks, and executives in a variety of transactional work, including in the areas of mergers and acquisitions, private equity investments, corporate governance, and executive compensation.

 - J.D., cum laude, Harvard Law School

 - B.A., summa cum laude, Georgetown University

 - United States District Court, Southern District of New York

 - Professional Responsibility